 Other organizations focused on medicinal chemistry have incorporated the term chemical biology into their name to embrace the closeness of medicinal chemistry and biological chemistry fields.
-Recent examples include: the European Federation for Medicinal Chemistry and Chemical Biology - an organization that is reported to be experiencing record membership levels, the Royal Netherlands Chemical Society Division of Medicinal Chemistry & Chemical Biology, the Portuguese Chemical Society Division of Medicinal Chemistry and Chemical Biology, the Swiss Chemical Society Division for Medicinal Chemistry and Chemical Biology.
+Recent examples include: the European Federation for Medicinal Chemistry and Chemical Biology - an organization that is reported to be experiencing record membership levels, the Royal Netherlands Chemical Society Division of Medicinal Chemistry and Chemical Society Division of Medicinal Chemistry & Chemical Biology, the Portuguese Chemical Society Division of Medicinal Chemistry and Chemical Biology, the Swiss Chemical Society Division for Medicinal Chemistry & Chemical Biology.
 The Danish Society Division for Medicinal Chemistry & Chemical Biology.
 Also, the French Society of Medicinal Chemistry is considering a name change to capture the chemical biology aspects.
 There is a concern that a BIOL name change to include chemical biology would negatively impact MEDI.